 On top of all that, the news media often downplay and distort the victim’s contributory negligence – thereby missing a crucial opportunity to warn the general public of such dangers.

-The second Op Ed - The Kitty Genovese Syndrome & Yelling “Fire!” - shows how some crimes can be inaccurately portrayed by the news media with more distortions and omissions galore.
-My corrections provide lifesaving lessons.
+The second Op Ed - The Kitty Genovese Syndrome & Yelling “Fire!” - shows how some crimes are falsely portrayed by the news media with distortions and omissions galore.
+The debunking provides lifesaving lessons.

 The 3rd and 4th Op Eds also teach original lifesaving lessons found nowhere else (unless I’ve been plagiarized).

 These four Op Ed articles are among my 14 original crime prevention innovations taught throughout this website:

 1. The Media Whispers the Truth about the Petit Family Massacre

 The murders in Cheshire CT on 23 July 2007 is but one of many examples of how the news media often distorts the truth about crime.